Code-Institute-Submissions/Viktor3636-PP2/README.md

 # Libraries and Programs Used

 * Github: Store Repository
-* Gitpod: To create the html and css file
+* Gitpod: To create the HTML, CSS & JS file
-* Google Fonts: Font family 'Roboto'
 * Dev Tools: For styling and lighthouse
 * Safari: Site testing on an alternative browser
 * Font Awesome: For the buttons